GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 ### Running the `doctor` command

-For the very least, you need to connect to a GKE cluster.
+At the very least, you need to connect to a GKE cluster.
 Follow [this instruction](docs/tool-prerequisites.md) to ensure you have a properly setup environment.